 Willow Springs Magazine

-Willow Springs Magazine is an online magazine that publishes poetry and other creative writing pieces from various writers, including published authors.
+Willow Springs Magazine is another generous website that will pay for your poetry and other creative writing pieces.
 They’re looking for new submissions, so if you have any poems waiting in the wings, why not submit them?

 They pay contributors $100 per published long-form prose piece, which is higher than most publications.
 They also offer rates of $40 for short articles and $20 per published poem